Top Spring Activities in Sacramento for Kids

 Waterfalls at Yosemite National Park are usually fullest in the spring, especially by May.
 Spring is the best season to see the water flowing in Yosemite Valley.
 Like Lake Tahoe, there will also be fewer crowds in the spring, and the weather will be milder.

 Note that Yosemite Valley will be the main part of the park that will be accessible in the springtime.
 Mariposa Grove usually opens in April.
-Glacier Point Road typically opens in May.
+Glacier Point Road typically opens in May or June.
 Likely, Tioga Road will probably not be open by the spring.
 However, it varies each year depending on the amount of snowfall.